Lucrasoft/sharptypeconverter/README.md

 Todo:

-Uploading of multiple files, so converter can resolve internal dependencies correctly.
+ - Uploading of multiple files, so converter can resolve internal dependencies correctly.

-same for console app.
+ - Same for console app.

-Fix code crash at files without a namespace
+ - Fix code crash at files without a namespace

-resolve external dependancies and create typescript definition files to include with the output so the output code can build correctly
+ - resolve external dependancies and create typescript definition files to include with the output so the output code can build correctly

-try to build the output as initial validation.
+ - Try to build the output as initial validation.

-Improve method/constructor overloading.
+ - Improve method/constructor overloading.

-Test for bugs and for syntax types not yet implemented.
+ - Test for bugs and for syntax types not yet implemented.

 github page UI:

-code highlighting
+ - Code highlighting

-multiple sample codes.
+ - Multiple sample codes.

-better texbox formatting
+ - Better texbox formatting
+ -
 Think of more Todo points.